sayaaoi/Final_Project/README.md

 5. Cashier: Preparation time based on various levels of experience (normal distribution)

-6. Customer arrival per second: Whether there is a customer in each second.
+6. Customer arrival: Whether there is a customer coming in each second.
 (Bernoulli distribution)

-      The probability of a customer comes in per second during rush hour is (1/240); the probability of a customer comes in per second during non-rush hour is (1/1200).
+      We assume the probability of a customer comes in per second during rush hour is (1/240); the probability of a customer comes in per second during non-rush hour is (1/1200).

 ## Hypothesis or hypotheses before running the simulation: